Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-Your doctor may suggest that you have one or more of the following procedures to help make the diagnosis of lung cancer.
-After any kind of biopsy, a specialized doctor, called a pathologist, looks at the tissue samples under a microscope to check for cancer cells.
+Your doctor may suggest that you have one or more of the following tests to help diagnose lung cancer.
+After any kind of biopsy, the doctor looks at the biopsy samples under a microscope to check for cancer cells.
 It usually takes several days for the results of your biopsy to come back.
-A biopsy is the only sure way to tell if you have cancer and what kind of cancer it is.
+Along with telling if you have lung cancer, a biopsy can usually tell what kind of lung cancer it is.

-There are several ways your doctor can take a biopsy of your lung, including:
+Your doctor can take a biopsy of your lung in several ways:

 Thoracotomy or thoracoscopy

 Each is described below.